-- Review the TAM and all relevant test security requirements before administering test units. - Attend any training session(s) led by the STC/designee before test administration. - Understand and follow the protocols related to administering accessibility features and accommodations, if applicable.
+- Review the TAM and all relevant test security requirements before administering test units. - Attend any training session(s) led by the School Test Coordinator before test administration. - Understand and follow the protocols related to administering accessibility features and accommodations, if applicable.